 With the momentum on his side, Djokovic won the third set 6-2 and moved closer to the finish line, hoping to seal the deal in the fourth.
 Instead of that, Nadal kept fighting, taking it in the tie break after almost 90 minutes to send the match into a decider.

-There, Nadal missed that chance to open a 5-2 gap, allowing Novak to break back and suffering another break at 5-5 when his slice hit the net.
-Serving for the victory, Novak Djokovic saved a break point and sealed the deal with a forehand winner to celebrate one of his brightest moments ever.
+There, Rafa missed that chance to open a 5-2 gap, allowing Novak to break back and suffering another break at 5-5 when his slice hit the net.
+Serving for the victory, Novak Djokovic saved a break point in game 12 and sealed the deal with a forehand winner to celebrate one of his brightest moments on the tennis court.